 - DES

 - SSL

 - RC4

 - MD5

 - MD5 HMAC

-- Diffie-Hellman (allowed for use in FIPS mode) (key agreement; key establishment methodology provides between 70 and 112 bits of encryption strength)
+- Diffie-Hellman (allowed for use in FIPS mode) (key agreement; key establishment methodology provides 80 or 96 bits of encryption strength; non-compliant less than 80-bits of equivalent strength).
+Diffie-Hellman Group 1 (768-bit) is not approved for the FIPS mode of operation.

+- ECDH (allowed for use in FIPS mode)(key agreement; key establishment methodology provides 80 bits of encryption strength).

-- RSA (allowed in FIPS mode for key transport) (key wrapping; key establishment methodology provides 80 or 112 bits of encryption strength)
+- RSA (allowed in FIPS mode for key transport) (key wrapping; key establishment methodology provides 80 or 112 bits of encryption strength, non-compliant less than 80 bits of encryption strength).

-Applying Tamper-Evident Labels
+Tamper-Evidence

 All Critical Security Parameters (CSPs) are stored and protected within the PIX security appliance tamper-evident enclosure.
 The administrator is responsible for properly placing all tamper-evident labels to comply with the FIPS 140-2 security policy.
-The security labels mandatory for FIPS 140-2 compliance are provided in FIPS Kit (CVPNPIXASAFIPS/KIT).
+The security labels mandatory for FIPS 140-2 compliance are provided in FIPS Kit (Cisco-FIPS-KIT=).
 These security labels are very fragile and cannot be removed without clear signs of damage to the labels.